- TOP 10 LIST

 Poor project planning and management is a leading root cause of infrastructure project failure.
 Poor planning and management of infrastructure projects may lead to negative effects on the duration, cost and quality completion of projects.

 There is a strong link between project failure, inadequate project governance and process ambiguity.
-Infrastructure project governance is a underserviced area, and procurement processes are typically adopted from previous projects without testing project fit for purpose.
+Infrastructure project governance is an underserviced area, and procurement processes are typically adopted from previous projects without testing the project fit for purpose.

 A lack of project resources and cross-functional capability to adequately address the project schedule and critical tasks.

-The lack of coordination, collaboration and insufficient involvement of the designer as a consultant, or contractor as constructors and participants’, are important causes of misalignment at the project design and construction interface.
+The lack of coordination, collaboration and insufficient involvement of the designer as a consultant, or contractor as constructors and participants, are important causes of misalignment in the project design and construction interface.
 This misalignment can add time, cost, risk and scope variation to an infrastructure project.

 Anything that is not included in the scope of work may be the subject of a variation under the construction contract.
 As such, the scope of the work must be detailed, accurate, complete and fit for purpose.
 There can be significant time, cost, quality and risk impacts to the project if the scope of work is incomplete, contains errors, or is not fit for purpose.